iconix/iconix.github.io/_posts/2017-05-07-hello-world.md

 Patterns, and the underlying rules and logic for constructing them, eventually led me to an interest in Computer Science, which is all about humans applying rule-based logic to machines.
 As I see it, the task of a developer is to take a scenario, with all of its various interpretations, and essentially bucket all possible inputs to that scenario in a way that results in a set of predictable, desirable outcomes.
 Here's some noise: find patterns, make it useful.

 The web is noisy.
 Actually, it has many, many structures, as many as one for each page on the internet - but rarely is any of it structured _for me_.
 I became very interested in web scraping (extracting data from HTML) in high school and early college to solve for this.
-I chose to focus on Information during my Computer Science major - [a focus that](http://cs.stanford.edu/degrees/undergrad/Tracks.shtml) "synthesizes topics from across Computer Science that pertain to creating, processing and understanding digital information in the modern world".
+I chose to focus on Information during my Computer Science major - a focus that "synthesizes topics from across Computer Science that pertain to creating, processing and understanding digital information in the modern world" [^cs-tracks].
 I found [natural language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) fascinating.

 But during college, I just barely dipped my toes into this interest in making sense of data.
 Then I did it again the year after undergrad with [Coursera's _Machine Learning_ course](https://www.coursera.org/learn/machine-learning) from Andrew Ng.
 At Microsoft, I frequently attend the various data conferences and talks held for employees, by employees.
 On my team at OneNote, I often request projects having to do with interpreting user and usage data.